 Davros then declared “Today the Kaled race is gone consumed in the fire’s of war, but from its ashes shall rise a new race the supreme creature the ultimate conquerer of the universe THE DALEKS”

-The Daleks began to slaughter their way through the Thals without mercy gunning down hundreds and thousands of them and leveling their entire city.
+The Daleks began to slaughter their way through the Thals without mercy gunning down thousands of them and levelling their entire city.

 Though the Doctor was forced to comply he later managed to destroy the tape Davros had made.
 The Doctor soon formed an alliance with several of Davros’ own Kaled scientists who like Ronson had become horrified at what he was creating.

 At one point the Doctor had the option of actually destroying the Daleks but he ultimately gave it up.
 He wondered if morally he had the right to exterminate an entire species at birth, and also that if perhaps some things might even be better with the Daleks as they in the future would unite many races due to their mutual fear and hatred of the Daleks.

 Ultimately whilst the Doctor did not destroy the Daleks he still managed to prevent the Time Lord’s vision of the future from coming to pass by not only destroying much of Davros’s work, but also with the aid of the Thals trapping the Daleks in the Kaled bunker by causing an explosion which buried it under thousands of tons of rubble.

 The Doctor estimated that it would take them thousands of years to escape which would give other species enough time to catch up with them, and stop them before they could reach the point where they could wipe out all other life forms.

 All of the Kaled scientists that had turned on Davros had been subsequently exterminated by the Daleks.
 With Davros and the Kaleds who had remained loyal to him having been trapped in the bunker with the Daleks.
 The Daleks then subsequently turned on their creator.